 When performing a search via Google or another search engine, you're not actually searching the Web.
 What really happens is that the major search engines make what amounts to a copy of the Web, storing and indexing the text of online documents on their own computers.
 Google's index considers over one trillion URLs.A.
 Wright, "Exploring a 'Deep Web' That Google Can't Grasp," New York Times, February 23, 2009.
-The upper right-hand corner of a Google query shows you just how fast a search can take place (in the example above, rankings from over eight million results containing the term "Toyota Prius" were delivered in less than two tenths of a second).
+Google starts to retrieve results as soon as you begin to type, and the upper right-hand corner of a Google query shows you just how fast a search can take place.

 To create these massive indexes, search firms use software to crawl the Web and uncover as much information as they can find.
-This software is referred to by several different names-software robots, spiders, Web crawlers-but they all pretty much work the same way.
-In order to make its Web sites visible, every online firm provides a list of all of the public, named servers on its network, known as domain name service (DNS) listings.
-For example, Yahoo! has different servers that can be found at http://www.yahoo.com, sports.yahoo.com, weather.yahoo.com, finance.yahoo.com, and so on.
-Spiders start at the first page on every public server and follow every available link, traversing a Web site until all pages are uncovered.
+This software is referred to by several different names-spiders, Web crawlers, software robots-but they all pretty much work the same way.
+The spiders ask each public computer network for a list of its public Web sites (for more on this see DNS in Chapter 12 ).
+Then the spiders go through this list ("crawling" a site), following every available link until all pages are uncovered.